 Step 1: Plan your study

-- The platform: When testing a mobile app, determine if the OS matters and if it might bias the study.
-If so, let participants choose the OS to test on.
-This approach works best since, for example, a back button on Android devices can matter a lot in the user experience.
+The platform: When testing a mobile app, determine if the OS matters and if it might bias the study.
+If so, let participants choose the OS.

-- Research objectives: One objective can be to check if users understand the passwordless registration and login.
-Another sees if they can easily navigate to the product detail page.
-Turn your high-level objectives into concrete research questions.
-Don’t try to cover the whole story.
-Concentrate on a few tasks, pages, areas and assumptions to test and stick to them.
+Research objectives: If users understand passwordless registration and login.
+If they can easily navigate the product detail page.
+Turn your high-level objectives into concrete usability testing questions.
+Concentrate on a few tasks, pages, areas, and assumptions to test at once.

 - Who are they?